BUBLET/robot_yolo/README.md

 ## Output:

 The code will print the x1, x2, and label for each living and non-living object detected.
-The x1 and x2 values are the coordinates of the top-left and bottom-right corners of the bounding box, respectively.
+The x1 and x2 values are the coordinates of the bottom-left and bottom-right corners of the bounding box, respectively.
 The label is either 'living' or 'nonliving'.

 ### Example output:
 ```